learn2reg/tutorials2019/weakly/readme.md

 conda create -n tensorflow_gpuenv tensorflow-gpu conda activate tensorflow_gpuenv

-3 - install nibabel
+### 3 - Install nibabel
 conda install -c conda-forge nibabel

-4 - install notebook
+### 4 - Install notebook in tensorflow_env
 Use the Anaconda Navigator:
-Change the enviroment to tensorflow_env (or tensorflow_gpuenv) Then click
+Change the enviroment to tensorflow_env (or tensorflow_gpuenv) Click to install Jupyter Notebook

+### 5 - Open the notebook
+In Anaconda Navigator, click to launch the notebook

+or

+In Anaconda Prompt, type:
+conda activate tensorflow_env
+jupyter notebook